What Battery Size is Best for Your Electric Bike?

 • Protect your battery from water, as exposure can cause dangerous short circuits.

 • If your battery also releases smoke, a burning smell, begins to swell, or leaks, immediate action is needed.
 Stop charging and, if possible, move it outdoors to a safe area.
-Monitor closely and contact the manufacturer for guidance.

 The Bottom Line